Published

 Because now you are not just trying to remember one oil change.

-You are trying to stay ahead across multiple vehicles, schedules, documents, and costs without letting downtime catch you off guard.
+You are trying to stay ahead across multiple vehicles, rental trips, mileage changes, documents, tasks, costs, and revenue without letting downtime catch you off guard.

 It is visibility.